-Between triennial actuarial valuations, trustees of defined benefit schemes with more than 100 members must commission an annual funding report called an "actuarial report".
+Between triennial actuarial valuations, trustees of defined benefit schemes with more than 100 members must commission an annual funding report called an "Actuarial Report".
 The actuarial report must have an effective date of no later than one year from the date of the previous actuarial valuation or actuarial report, and must be completed within one year of the report's effective date.
-An Actuarial report for the Scheme as at 31 March 2021 will be prepared before 31 March 2022.
-The next triennial valuation of the Scheme is due as at 31 March 2023.
+An Actuarial report for the Scheme has been prepared as at 31 March 2021 and 31 March 2022, the results of which are summarised below along with the results from the 31 March 2020 valuation.